willquill/plex-docker/README.md

 `sudo chmod -R 777 /dev/dri`

+Also, if you use Intel QuickSync, the HDMI or DisplayPort port associated with Intel Graphics must be physically plugged into a monitor capable of the type of transcoding you wish to do.
+For example, 4K transcoding can only take place if a 4K monitor is plugged into this port.

+You may purchase a dummy plug to plug into the port in lieu of using an actual cable with a monitor.
+The dummy plugs stick out about an inch from the server's port and trick Intel QuickSync into thinking a monitor is plugged in.
+Search "dummy plug 4k" on your shopping site of choice to find one.

 ## Prepare ddclient

 I use Cloudflare, but you can find a default ddclient.conf file to see how to set it up for other providers.

 Edit the `ddclient.conf` file to match your parameters.

+The value of the password is the key found in Cloudflare at My Profile > API Tokens > Global API Key

 Then move it to the ddclient directory.

 `mv ddclient.conf config/ddclient`

+Important: The subdomain you use _must already exist_ in the zone.
+The ddclient container is capable of updating the existing A record but not creating one that does not exist.
+I usually create and point the A record to 1.1.1.1 before launching ddclient so that I can watch the IP address change after launch to confirm it works.

 ## Launch your infrastructure